DenTelezhkin/DTTableViewManager/README.md

 DTTableViewManager 2.0 is a major update to the framework, introducing big changes to the architecture and bringing several powerful features.

+Read the [DTTableViewManager 2.0 Transition Guide](https://github.com/DenHeadless/DTTableViewManager/wiki/DTTableViewManager-2.0-Transition-Guide) for an overview of the architectural and API changes.

 ### What's new

 * Refactored and more modular architecture